fizzle77/JAFDTC/doc/README.md

 ![](images/Core_Base_Nav_List.png)

-The navigation point list that makes up the bulk of the editor lists the known navigation points, their coordinates, name, and other airframe-specific information.
+The navigation point list that makes up the bulk of the editor lists the defined navigation points, their coordinates, name, and other airframe-specific information.
 This information is formated per airframe conventions.
 You can select one or more navigation points from the list using the usual Windows interactions.
 The command bar at the top of the editor allows you to